 The War That Saved My Life

-9-year-old Ada has never left her one-room apartment.
-Her mother is too humiliated by Ada’s twisted foot to let her outside.
-So, when her little brother Jamie is shipped out of London to escape the war, Ada doesn’t waste a minute and she sneaks out to join him.
+Nine-year-old Ada has never left her one-room apartment.
+Her mother is too humiliated by Adas twisted foot to let her outside.
+So, when her little brother Jamie is shipped out of London to escape the war, Ada doesnt waste a minute, and she sneaks out to join him.

-I cannotbelieve that this book is in the children’s section.
-It’s more of a middle school or even high school read.
+I cannot believe that this book is in the middle school section.
+Its more of a high school or even adult read.
 The subjects talked about in this book are pretty hardcore.
-And I’m not talking about the war, that’s horrible for its own reasons.
-I’m talking about how Ada and Jamie’s mother doesn’t care about them one bit.
-I find it heartbreaking to read about kids who aren’t loved by their parents.
+And Im not talking about the war.
+Thats horrible for its own reasons.
+Im talking about how Ada and Jamies mother doesnt care about them one bit.
+I find it heartbreaking to read about kids who arent loved by their parents.

-Ada has lived with so much hatred and so much pain, that the first time someone offers her kindness she doesn’t know what to make of it and that’s just sad.
-I know for a fact I wouldn’t have been able to handle her story as a kid.
+Ada has lived with so much hatred and pain that the first time someone offers her kindness, she doesnt know what to make of it, and thats just sad.
+I know for a fact I wouldnt have been able to handle her story as a kid.

 The War I Finally Won

-I was not expecting for this to have a sequel, but I guess there was more to talk about.
+I was not expecting a sequel, but I guess there was more to discuss.

-These books are a really good introduction to historical fiction.
-It’s a serious subject that you’re going to learn in history class but it’s not just facts and figures, it’s about real people and how the war affected them.
+These books are a perfect introduction to historical fiction.
+Its a serious subject you will learn in history class, but its not just facts and figures.
+Its about real people and how the war affected them.

 I think my mom enjoyed these books more than me.
-She’s more into historical fiction books than I am.
-But if you’re interested in reading about one girl’s point of view of World War 2, this is the book for you.
+Shes more into historical fiction books than I am.
+But if youre interested in reading about one girls point of view of World War II, this is the book for you.